MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 ## Getting Started with Cosmos

-In under 15 minutes you can create a Cosmos website in Azure and you can explore the capabilities of Cosmos.
-Here are the steps to get started:
+In under 15 minutes you can create a Cosmos website in Azure and get started exploring its capabilities.

+Here is how:

 * [Install Cosmos](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Installation/AzureClickInstall.md)
 * [Choose a Layout](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/Import.md)